jctdickinson/projectTyrfing/README.md

 * Option for user input of data
 * Option for user import of data with `json`
 * Implementation of GUI via Kivy
+* Improved description of base algorithms in documentation